palmerhq/radio-group/README.md

 yarn add @palmerhq/radio-group
 ```

+Or try it out in your browser on [CodeSandbox](https://codesandbox.io/embed/qxxnwzvy0w)

 > Note: This package uses `Array.prototype.findIndex`, so be sure that you have properly polyfilled.

 ## Usage